nimajneBG/Pop-up-Library/README.md

 # Vanilla JS and CSS Popup library
+Library for pop-ups that look much nicer than alert()

 This is a simple "vanilla" JS and CSS Popup library, you don't need special HTML because it is pure JS and CSS.